roxaw/EVP-KLEE/README.md

 For questions or issues:
 - Create an issue on GitHub
-- Contact: [Your Contact Information]
+- Check the troubleshooting guide in `docs/TROUBLESHOOTING.md`

 ## 🎯 Roadmap